 Talent, however, is an illusion.

 The greatest factor separating the "talented" from "untalented" is their beliefs.
-While athletes may be different sizes and strengths, and have differing levels of coordination, their ability
+While athletes may be different sizes and strengths, and have differing levels of coordination, their ability to perform and achieve

 Most coaches are fairly dedicated imitators, copying their entire skill-set from other coaches they've seen or worked with.* The process of imitation gives a coach an opportunity to capitalize on the knowledge and experience of others and, for many coaches (particularly in a country like the US, where there is very little formalized coaching training), serves as the primary means of learning how to teach fencing.